 For many of us, turning on a light or running a refrigerator is as easy as flicking a switch, but in developing countries it’s not that easy.
 Power is mainly generated from oil or solar panels, but energy storage can be problematic and appliances are often run using lead acid batteries that are expensive to import and inefficient.

 Amrit (BSc Chemistry, 2010; PhD Hydrogen Fuel Cells and their Applications, 2015) and his business partner Carlton Cummins are working to solve this problem with their business Aceleron.
-They hope to recycle used lithium ion batteries found in electric cars and laptop computers and repackage them for sale in countries where energy storage is an issue.
+They hope to recycle used lithium-ion (Li) batteries found in electric cars and laptop computers and repackage them for sale in countries where energy storage is an issue.

-'The potential impact this could have on the world is really big.
+'The potential impact this could have on the world is huge.
 That’s what excites me about this idea,' Amrit says.
 'I want to make a positive change to the planet and to people’s lives.'

 Amrit has developed a way to test the batteries’ remaining life and is working on a prototype battery pack, which will eventually be exported or franchised out to partners in the developing world.
 The idea has won support from UK innovation agency Innovate UK, and alongside the accolade from US business magazine Forbes, Amrit and Carlton have won a Shell LiveWIRE Smarter Future Award and a James Dyson Award.